 A Survive/Thrive Channel perspective would suggest a whole different approach.
 First, you recognize the problem for what it is: a very over-activated Survive Channel.
-Second, you search through all the reports and dashboards and eliminate data that is not of great immediate importance.
-You stop follow-up meetings unless dealing with true/critical problems.
+Second, you look for ways to calm the Survive Channel - you search through all the reports and dashboards and eliminate data that is not of great immediate importance.
+You stop follow-up meetings unless dealing with real/critical problems.
 You stop firing and reorganizing unless there is absolutely compelling evidence that the action is needed, and even then you go out of your way to explain why you have done what you've done.
 You ask the Executive Committee to develop a new habit: before raining all over people, pause and ask yourself is this a useful communication or just an expression of your own anxiety or anger that will not help achieve what is currently needed.

 In general, you sooth and focus Survive with metrics and the like so that it can do what it was designed to do - solve key, immediate, real threats.
-And with a soothed Survive, you have at least opened up the possibility that Thrive Channels can be activated to drive behavior that can help an organization adapt, transform, and in general change to take advantage of new opportunities in an ever changing world.
+And with a soothed Survive, you have at least opened up the possibility that the Thrive Channel will not be drowned out and can be activated to drive behavior that can help an organization adapt, transform, and in general change to take advantage of new opportunities in an ever changing world.

 The effective and ineffective solutions become largely visible simply by viewing the situation through a Survive/Thrive lens.
-Yes, the analysis can become more complex when you get into the details of what specific action in a specific situation will best help soothe and focus an over-activated Survive.
+Yes, the analysis can become more complex when you get into the details of what specific action in a specific situation will best help soothe and focus an overactivated Survive.
 But in my experience this remarkably simple framework will point you in the right direction and even answer many detailed questions.